CtrlK

 Reviews the quality of instructions and guidance provided to agents.
 Good implementation is clear, handles edge cases, and produces reliable results.

-This is a well-crafted SDK reference skill with excellent actionability and conciseness.
-All code examples are executable and the content respects Claude's intelligence.
-The main weaknesses are the lack of explicit error handling workflows and the monolithic structure that could benefit from splitting advanced features into separate files.
+This is a solid API reference skill with excellent actionability — every operation has complete, executable code examples with realistic data.
+Its main weaknesses are the lack of error-recovery workflows for batch/long-running operations and the monolithic structure that could benefit from splitting advanced topics into separate files.
+The boilerplate 'When to Use' and 'Limitations' sections waste tokens without adding value.

 Suggestions